eduardojvieira/website/src/data/post/mechanical-design-for-industrial-automation.md

 6. Standardized mounting patterns for sensors and actuators

 **Results**:
-- 98% reduction in false sensor triggers
+- Reduction in false sensor triggers
-- 45% reduction in installation time
+- Reduction in installation time
-- 60% reduction in wiring costs
+- Reduction in wiring costs
-- 30% improvement in maintenance accessibility
+- Improvement in maintenance accessibility
-- Successful automation achieving 3x throughput of manual operation
+- Successful automation achieving higher throughput of manual operation

 ## Key Principles for Automation-Friendly Mechanical Design